Borderline personality disorder (BPD)

 The first step to get help is to speak to your GP.

 Your GP can’t diagnose BPD.
-Only a psychiatrist should make a formal diagnosis.
-A psychiatrist is part of the community mental health team (CMHT).
-If your GP feels that you need more support they will refer you to the CMHT.
+Only a psychiatrist can make a formal diagnosis.
+A psychiatrist is a medical doctor who specialises in mental health.

-What happens if my GP refers me to the community mental health team (CMHT)?
+What happens if my GP refers me to NHS secondary mental health services?